AeroPress Vs French Press | Which’s Better?

 French presses are perfect for preparing coffee for a bunch of people, take almost five minutes to brew, and are better for household purposes.

-Meanwhile, an Aero Press is suitable for solo coffee lovers, brews within a minute, and is perfect for traveling.
+Meanwhile, an Aero Press is better for solo coffee lovers, brews a clean and concentrated coffee drink within a minute, and is perfect for traveling.

 Nevertheless, my vote goes to French Press as I love the taste of rich and full-bodied brew from French Press.